martinbjeldbak/ultimate-beamer-theme-list/README.md

 # The Ultimate Beamer Theme List
-Since the awesome list of Beamer themes at [latex.simon04.net](http://latex.simon04.net) seems to be down, I am compiling a list of custom themes to use with the LateX [Beamer](http://latex-beamer.sourceforge.net/) class.
+Hi!
+Below is a table of custom Beamer themes originally taken from [latex.simon04.net](http://latex.simon04.net), now expanded to include a few more themes.

-Send a pull request if you wish to add another theme to this repository.
+Want to add yours?
+Awesome!
+Send a PR with your link added to the bottom of the table, or email me (see my GitHub profile) and I'll do it for you.

 |  Theme |  Preview |  Notes |
 | ------ | -------- | ------ |